 8. You can dress more casually.

-I started out taking nice clothes to races and soon learned they sat in the hotel closet.
+All the nice clothes I originally took to races sat in the hotel closet, so they now stay home.
 People dress very casually at races.
 It doesn’t have to mean sloppy, though.

 9. You’ll become more extraverted.

 Sounds weird since you spend a lot of time alone, but I have found it much easier talking to people since spectating at a lot of races by myself.
 It’s boring and lonely just standing there waiting for your triathlete to come by, so I just started talking to the person standing next to me.
 It works!